scaleway/terraform-provider-scaleway/docs/resources/mnq_queue.md

     - `endpoint` - (Optional) The endpoint of the SQS queue.
 Can contain a {region} placeholder.
 Defaults to `http://sqs-sns.mnq.{region}.scw.cloud`.
     - `access_key` - (Required) The access key of the SQS queue.
     - `secret_key` - (Required) The secret key of the SQS queue.
+    - `fifo_queue` - (Optional) Whether the queue is a FIFO queue.
+If true, the queue name must end with .fifo.
+Defaults to `false`.
     - `content_based_deduplication` - (Optional) Specifies whether to enable content-based deduplication.
 Defaults to `false`.
     - `receive_wait_time_seconds` - (Optional) The number of seconds to wait for a message to arrive in the queue before returning.
 Must be between 0 and 20.
 Defaults to 0.
     - `visibility_timeout_seconds` - (Optional) The number of seconds a message is hidden from other consumers.
 Must be between 0 and 43_200.
 Defaults to 30.